-The Struggle for Freedom exhibit will be closed for renovations beginning November 4, 2024.
+The Struggle for Freedom exhibit is closed for renovations.

 Join The Herd